Tom Newton Dunn

 He was the political editor of The Sun from 2009 to 2020, having previously worked for ten years as a defence journalist and foreign reporter.
 In 2020 he became chief political commentator at Times Radio, before stepping down to join talkTV.

-Prior to joining Times Radio, Newton Dunn regularly appeared on the BBC and Sky News, and was one of the hosts of BBC Radio 4's Week in Westminster.
+Prior to joining Times Radio, Newton Dunn regularly appeared on BBC News and Sky News, and was one of the hosts of BBC Radio 4's Week in Westminster.
 He also appeared on the former What the Papers Say.

 Early life and family

 Newton Dunn was born in St Pancras, London, to Bill Newton Dunn, a Conservative and later Liberal Democrat Member of the European Parliament, and his Hungarian-born wife Anna Arki.

-He was educated at Marlborough College in Wiltshire and the University of Edinburgh, receiving an MA Honours degree in English Literature.
+He was educated at Marlborough College, an independent school in Wiltshire.
+He studied English Literature at the University of Edinburgh, graduating with an undergraduate Master of Arts (MA Hons) degree.

 Between 2005 and 2014, his mother ran the European Movement Speaker Service, which provided "Pro Europe speakers for educational establishments and civic societies to debate all aspects of Britain's membership of the EU".
 His father, who was a strong supporter of the UK adopting the Euro currency, defected from the Conservatives to the Liberal Democrats in 2000 due to the Conservatives' Euroscepticism.

 Career

 Newton Dunn joined The Daily Telegraph as a diary reporter for the Peterborough column in 1996, moving to the Daily Mirror to join its graduate trainee scheme the following year.
 He spent several years (1999–2001) with the Mirror as a news reporter, before being made the paper's defence correspondent after the 9/11 terrorist attacks and covering the Afghanistan and Iraq Wars.

 In 2004, he moved to The Sun as the paper's defence editor.
 He was promoted to the role of political editor there in 2009, although it was intended for him to remain involved in the title's defence coverage.
 During his time at The Sun, he was a broadcast commentator on politics, appearing on BBC Two's Sunday Politics programme, and occasionally hosting BBC Radio 4's The Week in Westminster.
 Newton Dunn has also been a panellist on Any Questions?, and reviewed the papers on Sky News.
 Before the programme's demise he sometimes hosted What the Papers Say.

-It is reported that in 2017 when because of her mobility problems the Queen decided to watch the Remembrance Day ceremony from the balcony of the FCO, that Newton Dunn tweeted that “it is the duty of the Queen to attend even if she has to crawl there.”
-After being rebuked by Sir Alan Duncan, the tweet was deleted.
+It is reported that in 2017, when because of her mobility problems the Queen decided to watch the Remembrance Day ceremony from the balcony of the FCO, Newton Dunn tweeted that "it is the duty of the Queen to attend even if she has to crawl there."
+After his being rebuked by Sir Alan Duncan, the tweet was deleted.

 Newton Dunn left The Sun to become a presenter and chief political commentator at the newly-formed Times Radio in summer 2020.
 He was replaced as political editor by Harry Cole.
-In March 2021 Newton Dunn briefly began writing a weekly political column for the Evening Standard in the slot left vacant by the departure of editor-in-chief George Osborne.
+In March 2021 Newton Dunn briefly wrote a weekly political column for the Evening Standard in the slot left vacant by the departure of editor-in-chief George Osborne.